Monday, 29 March 2010

-The Rev Ray Gaston has been, and is, very active in left-wing politics and in the ‘Stop the War Movement’.
-He is also a strong supporter of Respect (which Birmingham’s Councillor Salma Yaqoob leads) and may actually be a member.
-Gaston also ‘lived for a year as a Muslim’.
+The Rev Ray Gaston has been, and is, very active in left-wing politics and in the Stop the War Movement.
+He's also a strong supporter of Respect (which Birmingham’s Councillor Salma Yaqoob leads) and may actually be a member.
+Gaston also "lived for a year as a Muslim".
 Thus Gaston can hardly give people an unbiased account of September's English Defence League demonstration.
 He didn’t!

 Is it all a case, for Gaston, that all religions are good – by definition?
 The problem is that Gaston does (or once did, before he became an Islamophile) a lot for the gay community.
 I wonder what his Muslim friends think of gays?
 In Iran the Islamic state kills gays.
 In Paris in 2001, a Muslim killed the gay Mayor of Paris, Bertrand Delanoe, for being gay.
 Homosexuality is a sin in Islam.
 Iqbal Sacranie, head of the Muslim Council of Britain, said that homosexuality is ‘immoral’, ‘not acceptable’, ‘spreads disease’ and ‘damaged the very foundations of society’.
 Does Gaston think that ignoring all these contradictions and realities will make things better?
 They may make him feel more pious and fluffy about himself.
-But outside the inter-faith meetings - and even the anti-war demonstrations - there are many Islamists that would happily kill him for his leftism and his (prior?) support of the gay community.
-Indeed, many of his far-leftist friends, like Chris Harman of the SWP, wouldn’t have much time for him either if it weren’t for their joint membership of this mad and self-contradictory alliance of misfits and extremists.
-That is, misfits and extremists against everything the British Government does (by definition), everything the non-leftist and non-Muslim British people believe in, and every single British tradition and law.
+But outside the inter-faith meetings - and even the anti-war demonstrations - there are many Islamists who would happily kill him for his Leftism and his (prior?) support of the gay community.
+Indeed many of his far-leftist friends, like Chris Harman of the SWP, wouldn’t have much time for him either if it weren’t for their joint membership of this mad and self-contradictory alliance of misfits, opportunists and extremists.
+That is, misfits and extremists against everything the British Government does (by definition), everything the non-leftist and non-Muslim British people believe in, and almost every single British tradition and law.